WELCOME FROM THE INTERIM DIRECTOR

 In the English Language area, the Centre incorporates a well regarded and comprehensive ELICOS (English Language Intensive Courses for Overseas Students) programs, including both Academic and General English programs, Study Abroad and Short programs at our locations in Newcastle and Sydney.

 In the tertiary preparation area, our Newstep program provides people aged 18 to 20 a "second chance" to study at university.
 This proven pathway has enabled many young people to access undergraduate studies since it was established in 1990.
-Our Open Foundation program is the largest of its kind in Australia, and has been successfully preparing mature-aged students to enter University for more than 30 years.
+Our Open Foundation program is the largest of its kind in Australia, and has been successfully preparing mature-aged students to enter University since 1974.
 Our Yapug program is designed to help Aboriginal and Torres Strait Islander people qualify for entry into undergraduate degrees at the University of Newcastle.

 LEADING ENABLING EDUCATION RESEARCH